almero-digital-marketing/mikser-docs/layouts.md

 </html>
 ```

-This will use the relative path to the `/services` in all document that use `/html5.ect` as a layout.
+This will use the relative path to the `/services` in all documents that use `/html5.ect` as a layout.
 Later on if you change the name or move the `/services` document inside different folder all the links will update accordingly.

-Another important aspect of the `href` is that it keeps track of the cross document references and when you change the `/services` title, Mikser will regenerate all the document that refer to it with the new title.
+Another important aspect of the `href` method is that it keeps track of the cross document references and when you change the `/services` title, Mikser will regenerate all the document that refer to it with the new title.
 We highly recommend using `href` as much as possible.

-If you don't specify a `href` in the document's meta data it will be initialized with absolute path to the document relative to the `documents` folder.
-If you save the service document to `services.md` you can use `services.md` as a `href` argument.
+If you don't specify a `href` in the document's meta data it will be initialized with the absolute path to the document relative to the `documents` folder.
+If you save the service document to `services.md` you can use `/services.md` as a `href` argument.

 ```html
 <a href="<%- @href('/services.md') %>"><%= @href('/services.md').meta.title %></a>
 ```

-If you want to get a relative path to the root you can user `href('/')` to get it.
+If you want to get a relative path to the root you can user `href('/')` to get it or pass get relative URL to a style sheet by `href('/styles/style.css')`.

 ### Blocks(Partials)
 You can use any layout as block(partial) in any other layout.
-In Mikser we refer them as blocks and we define them in the layout meta data.
+In Mikser we use the term blocks and you have to define them in the layout meta data.
 Let's create a layout that will render a navigation for our site.
 We will call it `/navigation.ect`.

 ```html
 <a href="<%- @href('/services.md') %>"><%= @href('/services.md').meta.title %></a>